cobalt88/CPS-API/README.md

 ## Description

-This is a demo API built to demonstrate a bare bones REST API using Node.js, Express.js, Mongoose ODM, and MongoDB.
-It is a simple API that allows you to query a database of US cities and their populations.
-Presently this is not hosted anywhere as it using static data from a Mongo database that is not updated regularly, however you can run it locally or use it as a template for your own API.
+This is a demo API built to demonstrate a low latency - high capacity throughput REST API using Node.js, Express.js, Mongoose ODM, and MongoDB.
+The sample dataset is hosted in a M0 cluster on MongoDB Atlas and the API itself is not currently hosted anywhere as it is using static data from a Mongo database that is not updated regularly, however you can run it locally or use it as a template for your own API.

-This application also leverages the built in node OS and Cluster Modules for automatic load balancing.
+This application also leverages the built in Node.JS OS and Cluster Modules for automatic load balancing.
 The server will automatically detect how many processing cores on the host machine and spawn 1 Primary node followed by 1 worker node for each additional core up to a maximum of 10.
 If youd like to use more or less than 10 instances you can change the value of this line of code found in the server.js

 ```javascript
 const numCPUs = nodeOs.cpus().length > 10 ?
 10 : nodeOs.cpus().length;